originphp/website/source/docs/elasticsearch.md

 }
 ```

-If you want to use a different connection, then you pass the `connection` key this when loading the Elasticsearch Behavior.
+If you want to use a different connection, then you pass the `connection` key when loading the Elasticsearch Behavior.

 ```php
 $this->loadBehavior('Elasticsearch',[